ren11235/Positivity-Planner/README.md

-2. Demo video functionality - 3min max
+# 2. Demo video functionality

 https://user-images.githubusercontent.com/32146517/164338001-caea2d90-d8ef-437f-9336-cab30f6ecbee.mov

-3. Cypress test video - 90sec max
+# 3. Cypress test video
-4. Backend unit test video - 90sec max
+# 4. Backend unit test video
-5. Link to API Documentation
+# 5. Link to API Documentation
-6. Link to Project board
+# 6. Link to Project board
-7. Link to Sprint4 deliverables
+# 7. Link to Sprint4 deliverables
-8. Frontend and backend team members
+# 8. Frontend and backend team members

 A planner web-application that has a focus on mindfulness, positivity, and making plans with friends.